Skip to main content

 Basic example

-The example below combines declarative setup through attributes with imperative control through play(), cancel(), and loading the available animation names through getAnimationsArray().
+The sample below combines declarative setting via attributes with programmatic control via play(), cancel() and loading a list of animations via getAnimationsArray().

 Practical tips

-• If you need imperative control, use the play() and cancel() methods.
+• If you need to control the animation programmatically, use play() and cancel().

-• For long-running or infinite animations, evaluate both distraction and performance, especially in lists and dashboards.
+• For long or endless animations, think about both distractions and performance, especially in lists and dashboards.

-For the full list of attributes and methods, continue to the Animation API page.
+For a complete list of attributes and methods, continue to the Animation component API page.